All Episodes

 Colin Powell issued a sharp rebuke last night to Rush Limbaugh and Dick Cheney for trying to exclude him from the backbiting Republican Party.

-Before some 1,500 business leaders in Boston, as well as Patriots quarterback Tom Brady and his wife Giselle Bungeon, Powell openly spoke of the dispute roiling the GOP after election setbacks and polls putting its popularity at roughly one in five Americans.
+Before some 1,500 business leaders in Boston, as well as Patriots quarterback Tom Brady and his wife Giselle Bunchen, Powell openly spoke of the dispute roiling the GOP after election setbacks and polls putting its popularity at roughly one in five Americans.

 And they attribute this quote to Secretary Powell.

-Rush Limbaugh says get out of the party.
+Rush Limbaugh says, get out of the party.

 Dick Cheney says he's already out.